skip to main content

 Ease of use

-While all ring slings have a slight learning curve, we intentionally selected no-fuss slings that are easy to use, adjust and take on and off.
+While all ring slings have a slight learning curve, we intentionally selected no-fuss slings that don’t require a ton of breaking in, and are easy to get the hang of.

 Style

 The cuter the ring sling, the more likely you are to wear it.
-For many parents, fashion is just as important as function when it comes to babywearing so we focused on design-forward options.
+For many parents, style is just as important as function when it comes to babywearing, so we kept design options in mind.

 Best Ring Sling Overall